bill-c-martin/bill-c-martin.github.io/_drafts/post-jack-of-all-trades-master-of-none.md

 ---
-layout: blog
+layout: blog_post
-title: Some Post Title
+title: Jack of all Trades, Master of None
 category: blog
 ---